-Here’s the whole story: If you give a gift to a college program entitling you to buy tickets to an athletic event, you can still deduct 80% of the cost of the donation.
-Any part of the payment that goes toward the actual tickets is nondeductible.
+Here’s the whole story: Under prior law, you may have donated money to a college program entitling you to buy tickets to an athletic event, including the rights to preferred seating.
+In this situation, you were permitted to deduct 80% of the cost of the donation.
+However, any part of the payment that went toward the cost of the actual tickets was nondeductible.

-If you receive tickets as part of the booster-club donation, you must deduct the cost of the tickets before applying the 80% rule.
+If you received tickets as part of the booster club donation, you had to deduct the cost of the tickets before applying the 80% rule.